pacman82/throttle/Readme.md

 * Python Client available
 * Locks expire to prevent leaking semaphore count due to Network errors or client crashes
 * Locks can be kept indefinetly by sending heartbeats of the server.
+* Fairness
+* Locks with a large count wont get starved by locks with a small count.
 * No persistence backend required
   * Server recovers state from heartbeats in case of reboot